 Since continuing life insurance coverage under a waiver of premium benefit involves submitting many documents and undergoing many medical exams, very often individuals suffering from a disability do not have the time and energy to follow through with the requirements, which may result in losing this coverage.

 In other cases, insurance companies and employers misplace important documents, misinterpret policy provisions and fail to process waiver of premium applications properly.
 This may result in a wrongful denial of a life insurance claim after an insured’s death.

 What to Do if Your Life Insurance Claim Has Been Denied Due to a Waiver of Premium Issue?

 A life insurance claim may be denied if the insurance company claims there was no coverage under a waiver of premium benefit at the time of the insured’s death.
 If this happens, you may feel that the life insurance benefits may not be recovered.

 A life insurance attorney can help recover denied life insurance benefits.
 Insurance companies and employers owe participants of group plans certain duties.
 They may be liable for denied life insurance claims if they breach their duties and wrongfully deny a valid claim.
 If you are not sure whether your life insurance claim has been properly denied by an insurance company, seek a legal consultation as soon as possible.

 Our attorneys can help you appeal the insurance claim denial or guide you through the ERISA appeal process if your policy is subject to ERISA laws.
 We have years of experience in handling such cases and can help you win.
 Here’s a case where we reversed the claim denial after it was denied due to no coverage under a waiver o premium.

-We offer free consultations and work on a contingency fee, so there is no legal fee unless you win and receive your life insurance payout.
-If you have a denied life insurance claim, call us at 888-510-2212 to speak to one of our attorneys.
+We offer free consultations and work on a contingency fee, so there is no legal fee unless you win and receive your life insurance death benefit.
+If you have a denied life insurance claim, call us at (888) 510-2212 to speak to one of our attorneys.